n303p4/kitsuchan-2/README.md

 **kitsuchan 2a** (or **k2a** for short) is a simple, modular Discord bot written in `discord.py`.
 It's actually based on the Discord bot in **[k3](https://github.com/ClaraIO/kitsuchan)**, and is thus not closely related to previous generations of Kitsuchan.
-The objective was to simplify the bot's codebase.
+The objective was to reduce the bot's codebase, making it easier to work with.

 ## How to run k2a